cdslaborg/paramonte/src/interface/Fortran/README.md

         ```
         mpiexec -n NUM_PROCESSES main.exe
         ```
         where `NUM_PROCESSES` represents the number of processes on which the simulation will run.
+If you are using the Intel MPI library to run your ParaMonte application in parallel, we also recommend using the `-localonly` flag.
+See [this page](https://www.cdslab.org/paramonte/notes/run/#running-the-manually-generated-executable-on-multiple-processors-on-windows) for usage and utilities of this Intel MPI launcher flag.

 ### Building and running ParaMonte simulations on macOS / Linux